webix-hub/docs/data/api/refs/ui.tree.md

 - api/link/ui.tree_$dropallow_other.md - can be redefine if you need custom drop rules
 - api/link/ui.tree_$getsize_other.md - returns the current size of the component
 - api/link/ui.tree_$height_other.md - current height of the view
+- api/link/ui.tree_$scope_other.md - scope for resolving event and method names
 - api/link/ui.tree_$setsize_other.md - sets the component size
 - api/link/ui.tree_$skin_other.md - method, which will be called when skin defined
 - api/link/ui.tree_$view_other.md - reference to top html element of the view